Pramothini/CarConfiguration/Readme.md

-Read me:
+#CarConfiguration

 Server is created under the project titled Project1_Unit5_Server and Client is created under the project titled Project1_Unit5

 The input properties files containing optionsets are present inside Project1_Unit5 folder.

-Output is present in the text file titled test_output.pdf The steps to run Project1_Unit5 is also present in test_output.pdf
+Output is present in the text file titled test_output.pdf

+#The steps to run this project is present in test_output.pdf

 Class diagram for server is present in ClassDiagram_Server_Unit5.pdf Class diagram for client is present in ClassDiagram_Client_Unit5.pdf